AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/actions/campaigns/sales-campaign-settings.md

 ## Remove on Bounce {#remove-on-bounce}

 If you're using email connection, we will detect bounces based off the bounce message sent to the users inbox.
-Additionally, we can remove people from campaigns when a bounce is detected.
+Additionally, we can remove people from Sales Campaigns when a bounce is detected.

 1. Click **Campaigns**.

    ![](assets/sales-campaign-settings-5.png)

-1. Choose your desired campaign.
+1. Choose your desired Sales Campaign.

    ![](assets/sales-campaign-settings-6.png)